Table of Contents

 Boosting your GMAT Score

-Along with GMAT syllabus, specific understanding and working on your targets is also essential.
+Along with the GMAT syllabus, specific understanding and working on your targets is also essential.
 The study habit alone can not guarantee you a high GMAT score.
 You would also be required to work on things that are indirectly in effect with the GMAT preparation process.
 Here are a few tips to get you started-

 Understand your Strengths and Weaknesses